 COVID-19 Lateral Flow Device Testing for Students

 Re: Lateral Flow Device Testing for Students in school on-site and at home who are asymptomatic (have no CV-19 symptoms).

-After the first 3 tests that students have carried out in school they will now be given testing kits to use at home.
+After the first 2 tests that students have carried out in school they will then be given testing kits to use at home.
 The move to self-testing at home will take place by the end of the first full week in school in September.

 Please note that if your child has any symptoms of CV-19; a persistent cough, fever, loss of taste or smell, they should self-isolate and arrange to get a PCR test.
 They must not attend school.
 The Lateral Flow Device test is only for people without symptoms.